Bryce Dejean-Jones: College career

 In 2014, Dejean-Jones transferred to Iowa State to play under coach Fred Hoiberg.
 Dejean-Jones played in 33 games during the 2014–15 season, starting 21, averaging 10.5 points, 4.7 rebounds, 2.1 assists and 1.1 steals, while shooting a career-best 47.6 percent from the field.
 He scored in double figures 17 times and earned CBSSports.com National Player of the Week honors after scoring a season-high 27 points in ISU's win against nationally ranked Arkansas.
 In that game, he was 8-for-8 from the field, becoming just the fifth player in school history with at least eight field goal attempts in a game without a miss.
 In his Cyclone debut, he recorded his first career double-double, finishing with 20 points and 11 rebounds against Oakland, and just missed a triple-double against Lamar, scoring 12 points to go along with 10 rebounds and a career-high eight assists.
-With this efforts, he helped the Cyclones win the 2015 Big 12 tournament.
+He helped the Cyclones win the 2015 Big 12 tournament.